 - Drag a Label component from the component palette to your window.

-Create a custom property on your popup window that will receive the passed parameters.
+Create a custom property on your popup window's root container that will receive the passed parameters.
 Right click on your window and select Customizers > Custom Properties.
 The Custom Properties window is displayed.

 - Click the Add icon to add a property.

 Specify a Name for the Custom Property, such as compNum, and click OK.

 The custom property is created and displayed in blue at the bottom of the Property Editor.

 Caution: Do not bind these custom properties to anything, leave them unbound so you can pass values into them without any other values to override them.